[English] Visual Archives: Documentaries on Chinese Underground Music

 Alain Le Bacquer and Mihai Zamfirescu-Zega, Pékin Underground, 2012

-Why French people keep coming back to Beijing, being astonished each decade that there is a underground music scene in China?
-I have no idea, and I suspect I myself participate unwillingly to this weird orientalization of the Chinese alternative music scene.
-Between 2000 and 2008, the French photographer Alain Le Bacquer came to China to witness the evolution of the Chinese society, from underground rockers to “lolitas technoïdes [whatever that means], girls of bars, students, and young migrants”.
+French people keep coming back to Beijing, and keep being astonished each decade that there is (still) an underground music scene in China.
+Between 2000 and 2008, the French photographer Alain Le Bacquer came to China to witness the evolution of the Chinese society, from underground rockers to “lolitas technoïdes [whatever that means], girls of bars [sic], students, and young migrants”.
 He published a picture book, Pékin Underground in 2008, “The rebellion of the red capitalism children”.
-You know that you’re not fighting the clichés when you use that kind of catchphrase, but the pictures themselves are beautifully done, and some are very precious, in particular the one documenting the “Tree Village” (樹村) where rockers lived in the early 2000s.
+You know that you’re not fighting the clichés when you use that kind of catchphrase, but the pictures themselves are beautifully done, and some are very precious, in particular the part documenting the “Tree Village” (樹村) where rockers lived in the late 1990s-early 2000s.
 Le Bacquer also directed a series of documentaries for his (very well-done) web project in three parts in 2012, based on his book and the interviews he conducted.
-To be honest I’m not a fan of the documentary and the constant use of voice-over, and let’s say it once and for all, if you need voice-over in your documentary, it means that there is a problem in the way you edit and envision your movie.
-The analysis provided by the director through the voice-over are over the top, and quite frankly awkwards.
+To be honest I’m not a fan of the documentary and the constant use of voice-over.
+The analysis provided by the director through the voice-over are sometimes awkward, but there are some very interesting interviews and quite precious footage of the scene.
 See for yourself.
 If you speak French of course.

 Sun Zhiqiang 孙志强, On the Edge of Freedom 自由边缘, 2000